General

 4. Select Yes.

-• The file transfer is started.
+• The file transfer starts right away.
 If the file is transferred, a success message and the ShortURL where you can download the log are displayed.

 gpu-server-createvpc_guide37_ko